 Hole Descriptions: I’d been meaning to play Taconic for a long time, but let’s be honest – it’s not exactly easy to get to.
 Located in the far northwestern corner of Massachusetts about a mile from the New York and Vermont borders, Taconic occupies a beautiful but isolated setting in the Berkshires.
 The opportunity arose to play while driving back to New England from a wedding in Saratoga and I gladly took the little detour.
 Boy, I am so glad I finally made it here – the course is simply fantastic.
 As evidenced above, Taconic owns some impressive awards, but I have some more for it.
 It’s the best course from Stiles and Van Kleek.
-It’s the best college course in America (sorry Yalies).
+It’s arguably the best college course in America (close to Yale with its superior conditions and setting).
 It’s the best course in Massachusetts west of Brookline.
 Finally, it’s the best course in all of New England the public have access to.

 Easily walkable, the routing at Taconic is superb as the teeboxes and greens are close in proximity and flow naturally.
 The mountainous background and quaint little Williamstown make this one of the prettiest courses in New England.
 While fairly open thanks to recent tree removal and not overly long, Taconic is rightfully known as a tough course that plays longer than its stated distance because all but a few greens are elevated and run hard back-to-front.
 A good short game is imperative to scoring well here, but I’d argue Taconic is a 2nd-shot course, as precise distance control is required to carry the ball to the green but also stay below the hole to avoid an impossible putt.
 I felt like I hit the ball pretty well here, but my score didn’t reflect it after running through several greens.